bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Getting-Comfortable-With-Python-.md

 **Passing multiple arguments into print**

-Now, let's look at how we can pass multiple arguments into the print function.
+Now, let’s look at how we can pass multiple arguments into the print function.
 Using print with multiple arguments gives you a flexible and easy way to output items to the screen.

 We can pass multiple objects, all of the same or different types, into print.